|Marsha in NYC, 1992. Source Unknown|

 "I may be crazy, but that don't make me wrong." ~ Marsha P. Johnson

 Marsha P. Johnson was born in 1944 in Elizabeth, New Jersey, and experienced conflict between her own sense of identity and society's expectations from an early age.
-As told in the documentary Pay it No Mind: The Life and Times of Marsha P. Johnson, Marsha first experimented with gender presentation (in Marsha's case, trying on dresses) when she was five years old, but stopped after getting unwanted attention for a neighbor.
+As told in the documentary Pay it No Mind: The Life and Times of Marsha P. Johnson, Marsha first experimented with gender presentation (in Marsha's case, trying on dresses) when she was five years old, but stopped after getting unwanted attention for doing so.

-Adding to the confusion as Martha sought to establish her identity was her mother, who never understood nor wanted to understand what it meant to be gay or transexual.
-She told Martha if she was a homosexual, she was "lower than a dog."
+Adding to her experience as Marsha sought to establish her identity (and simply to exist) was her mother, who did not understand nor sought to understand what it meant to be gay or transgender.
+She told Marsha if she was a homosexual, she was "lower than a dog."

 Marsha did not legally change her name until she was 22, but the moment she finished high school at the age of 18, she left home - "My mother didn't even have to show me the door."
 She took a bag of clothes, $15, and her high school diploma and left for the streets of New York.

 She found a job waiting tables for a while, but when the restaurant kicked her out she learned how to ask for money on the streets, and how to go out with different men and get treated by them - she learned how to get by.